AVSystem/developer-zone/docs/academy/module1.md

     ### Today’s challenges when developing IoT solutions

     One of today’s biggest challenges in IoT is interoperability.
-In today’s IoT market, there are a plethora of devices, all of which solve specific problems with the help of sensors, actuators, communication modules, and local processing.
+There are a plethora of devices, all of which solve specific problems with the help of sensors, actuators, communication modules, and local processing.
 Due to a lack of standards, devices use different communication protocols, data formats, and device management mechanisms.
 As a result, unique processes need to be implemented in order to make sense of the devices’ data and manage them remotely over time.

     Once the device data reaches the cloud, it becomes challenging to interpret as each device uses a unique data format.
 Device management is usually embedded into the application firmware, and configurations can be updated using specific commands sent from the server, making it complex to implement when working with various devices.

-    Firmware updates are very challenging to implement.
+    Finally, firmware updates are very challenging to implement.
 If FOTA (Firmware Over The Air) is implemented at all, it is custom built for each project.
 Managing a mixed fleet of devices and integrating the data into one platform is hard to realize.

     ---

-## LwM2M
+## Lightweight M2M

 To answer the industry’s need for an easy, fast, and power-efficient device management mechanism, the [OMA SpecWorks](https://omaspecworks.org/) created a communication standard for IoT devices called **Lightweight Machine-to-Machine (LwM2M)**.

 The LwM2M protocol, released in 2017, was designed to simplify messaging and device management for resource-constrained IoT devices.
-The LwM2M optimizes bandwidth efficient consumption by using space-efficient binary payloads and introduces support for wireless standards such as NB-IoT, LTE-M, Bluetooth, Wifi, or SMS transport.
-It includes a uniform data format for easy interpretation of data, standardized device management processes, and support for FOTA (firmware updates over the air).
+The LwM2M optimizes bandwidth efficient consumption by using space-efficient binary payloads and introduces support for wireless standards such as NB-IoT, LTE-M, Bluetooth, WiFi, and SMS transport.
+It includes a uniform data format for easy interpretation of data, standardized device management processes, and support for FOTA (Firmware Over The Air).

-When IoT devices adhere to the LwM2M standard, cloud applications can easily interpret data, and all devices independent of the manufacturer, hardware, or software can be managed the same way.
+When IoT devices adhere to the LwM2M standard, cloud applications can easily interpret data, and devices independent of the manufacturer, hardware, or software can be managed the same way.

 ![Advantages of LwM2M](images/module1_advantages.png)